Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

-\textbf{Experimental setup.} Our experiments are conducted on simulated time series and six public real-world datasets: (1) ETT~\cite{Informer2020Zhou} (Electricity Transformer Temperature) with four datasets with different granularity records six power load features and oil temperature from electricity transformers; (2) Weather\footnote{https://www.ncei.noaa.gov/data/local-climatological-data/} contains 21 meteorological indicators in the 2020 year from nearly 1600 locations in the U.S.; and (3) ECL\footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014} records the hourly electricity consumption of 321 customers from 2012 to 2014.
-For a fair comparison, we follow the same evaluation protocol in~\cite{PatchTST2022Nie} and split all datasets into training, validation, and test sets.
-Our proposed baselines are trained using the L2 loss and the Adam~\cite{AdamW2017Loshchilov} optimizer.
-The training process is early stopped within 20 epochs.
+Our experiments are conducted on simulated time series and several commonly used real-world datasets.
+For fair evaluation, we follow the same data processing protocol in~\cite{PatchTST2022Nie}.
 MSE (Mean Squared Error) and MAE (Mean Absolute Error) are adopted as evaluation metrics for comparison.
 R-squared score is used for empirical study as it can eliminate the impact of data scale.
-All the models are implemented in PyTorch~\cite{PyTorch2019Paszke} and tested on a single Nvidia V100 32GB GPU for three times.
+See {Section A in Supplementary Information} for more experimental details.